parubok/multiline-label/README.md

 A demo application is provided.
 See `org.swingk.multiline.demo.Demo`.

+This library is packaged as Java 9 module `swingk.multiline` (with a single dependency on `java.desktop` module).

 This project has no dependencies (except JUnit 5, for testing).

 Requires Java 11 or later.